Philadelphia Game Lab: Grassroots Game Conference

 The Grassroots Game Conference was an annual event hosted by PGL that targeted game developers, as well as those involved in arts, non-profits, and education.
 The conference was first held in coordination with Philly Tech Week 2012 from April 23 to April 28.

 The Grassroots Game Conference was dedicated to facilitating small-team game development, with tracks in Games and Art, Games and Music, and Games and Gamification for Non-profits.
 The conference differed from user-focused events (such as Penny Arcade Expo and ComicCon), events focused on professional developers (such as the Game Developers Conference), and retail events (such as the Electronic Entertainment Expo).
 Events similar to the Grassroots Game Conference included Indiecade and the Games for Change Festival.

-Nationally recognized game developers and educators spoke at the 2012 event, including representatives from the Smithsonian, the National Endowment for the Arts, and GlitchLabs.
+Nationally recognized game developers and educators spoke at the 2012 event, including representatives from the Smithsonian, the National Endowment for the Arts, and Glitch Labs.
 Gabe Zichermann, a gamification expert, gave the keynote speech.

 The 2013 Grassroots Game Conference was significantly larger than 2012, including more events and additional interest tracks, as well as international presenters.